 - While the virus originally passed from an animal to a human in China, the current cases are a result of human-to-human transmission

 - The mode of transmission is via respiratory droplets that people sneeze, cough or exhale.
-The wearing of medical face masks is thought to have limited value in protecting against infection, however, they can be effective in preventing already infected persons from spreading the disease to others, hence are recommended for those in close contact with infected individuals
+The wearing of medical face masks can be effective in preventing already infected persons from spreading the disease to others, hence are recommended for those in close contact with infected individuals

-- Public health advice is to minimize the opportunity for transmission through social distancing, effective hand washing and cleaning practices.
-Where social distancing cannot be effectively achieved in enclosed public spaces, public health bodies propose wearing face masks/face coverings to help reduce the spread of SARS-CoV-2.
+- Public health advice is to minimise the opportunity for transmission through social distancing, effective hand washing and cleaning practices.
+Where social distancing cannot be effectively achieved in enclosed public spaces, public health bodies propose wearing face masks/face coverings to help reduce the spread of Coronavirus.

 Hygiene and Food Safety